System Processing Tools Below: Decision Trees and Decision Tables

 • Conditions Entries: It specifies the values for each condition in different scenarios.

-• Actions Entries: It indicate the actions to be taken for each combination of condition values.
+• Actions Entries: It indicates the actions to be taken for each combination of condition values.

 Example of a Decision Table